IHP-GmbH/IHP-Open-PDK/ihp-sg13g2/libs.tech/klayout/tech/lvs/testing/README.md

     ┣ 📜 <device_name>.lvsdb
  ```

 The outcome includes a database file for each device (`<device_name>.lvsdb`) containing LVS extractions and comparison results.
 You can view it by opening your gds file with: `klayout <device_name>.gds -mn <device_name>.lvsdb`.
-Alternatively, you can visualize it on your GDS file using the marker browser option in the tools menu of the KLayout GUI as illustrated in the following figures.
+Alternatively, you can visualize it on your GDS file using the netlist browser option in the tools menu of the KLayout GUI as illustrated in the following figures.

 <p align="center">
   <img src="../images/lvs_marker_1.png" width="40%" >